 English (B.A.)
-(36 credits)

-ENGL 201 Introduction to English Studies I (3)

-ENGL 202 Introduction to English Studies II (3)

-ENGL 494/ENGL 496 Senior Seminar (3)

-One of the following concentrations:

-Literature Concentration (27 credits)

-- Nine ENGL electives, which meet the following requirements: - Two British literature courses, one before 1800, one after (genre/theory overlap possible) - Two American literature courses, one before 1900, one after (genre/theory overlap possible) - One Postcolonial/World literature course (genre/theory overlap possible)

-Two Genre courses (one must be literature)

-- One writing course, may include COMM 112 (genre overlap possible) - One Critical Theory course (literature/genre overlap possible)

-Writing Concentration (27 credits)

-Nine ENGL electives, which meet the following requirements:

-One British literature course

-- One American literature course

-- One Postcolonial World literature course

-- One Critical Theory course (writing or literature)

-- ENGL 203 Introduction to Creative Writing (prerequisite for workshop courses)

-- Four writing courses, may include COMM 112
+(36 credits) ENGL 201 Introduction to English Studies I (3) ENGL 202 Introduction to English Studies II (3) ENGL 494/ENGL 496 Senior Seminar (3) One of the following concentrations: Literature Concentration (27 credits) Nine ENGL electives, which meet the following requirements: Two British literature courses, one before 1800, one after\ Two American literature courses, one before 1900, one after\ One Postcolonial/World literature course\ Two Genre courses (one must be literature) One writing course, may include COMM 112\ One Critical Theory course\ \Overlap possible Writing Concentration (27 credits) Nine ENGL electives, which meet the following requirements: One British literature course One American literature course One Postcolonial World literature course One Critical Theory course (writing or literature) ENGL 203 Introduction to Creative Writing (prerequisite for workshop courses) Four writing courses, may include COMM 112

 Note: Three of these nine electives must include a genre focus (e.g. poetry, drama, fiction, memoir), only one of which can be a literature course.
+While students can only earn three credits per course, they may meet more than one area requirement in a single course.
+Any course meeting more than one requirement must be approved in advance by the Department of English.